Mat Fraser is a legend in the CrossFit community.

 Monday: Track Session, Strength Training, Cardio

 He includes three track-exercise sessions every week to boost overall body fitness and endurance.
-Routines involved in Mat Fraser's track session include:
+Routines involved in the Mat Fraser track session include:

 Hopscotch - involves a lot of jogging and running.